sunfounder/davinci-kit-for-raspberry-pi/docs/source/processing/play_with_processing.rst

 ---------------------------

 Processing is a simple programming environment that was created to make it easier to develop visually oriented applications with an emphasis on animation and providing users with instant feedback through interaction.
-The developers wanted a means to “sketch” ideas in code.
+The developers wanted a means to \"sketch\" ideas in code.
 As its capabilities have expanded over the past decade, Processing has come to be used for more advanced production-level work in addition to its sketching role.
 Originally built as a domain-specific extension to Java targeted towards artists and designers, Processing has evolved into a full-blown design and prototyping tool used for large-scale installation work, motion graphics, and complex data visualization.